 The blog article below is used w/permission and is from the blog of Dr. Allen.

 SBCToday *highly recommends* a subscription to Dr. Allen’s blog.

-CLICK HERE to subscribe and to comment on today’s post.
+CLICK HERE to subscribe, and to comment on this post.

 In chapter 13, Jonathan Gibson attempts to demonstrate definite atonement in Paul’s soteriology.
 His basic thesis is that definite atonement emerges from the Pauline letters when one approaches the issue in a biblico-systematic fashion.
 “Definite atonement is a theological conclusion reached on the other side of comprehensive synthesis” (332).